ericakdiaz/meme_generator/README.md

 The development process showcases how AI can serve as an effective pair programming partner while maintaining high code quality and following best practices.

+You can explore the complete development journey in the `.specstory/history` directory, which contains all AI pair programming conversations and code changes made during the development process.
+This provides a transparent look at how each feature was conceived, implemented, and refined through AI collaboration.

 ## Demo

 ### Home Page